levkp/queen-mvc/README.md

 The project depends on the Lombok annotations (e.g. `@Getter` , `@Setter`) library.

-For this, in IntelliJ, annotation processing and the bundled Lombok extension needs to be enabled.
+For this, in IntelliJ, annotation processing and the bundled Lombok extension need to be enabled.

 Annotation processing can be turned on here:
 Build, Execution, Deployment - Annotation Processors - Enable annotation processing